devicefuture/atto/docs/beginner.md

 When you press Enter, you should see the result of 3 + 4, which is 7.
 There are other operations too, such as subtracting (`-`), multiplying (`*`) and dividing (`/`).
 Play around with them to see what you can do.

-> **Hint:** Here, you don't need speech marks.
+> **Hint:** Here, you don't need to add speech marks.
 If you do, you'll see that the computer will simply write `3+4` on the screen, and not actually do the calculation!

 We can also store numbers for later, too!
 Your computer can hold data in its memory in things called **variables**.
 A variable is a specific location inside your computer that can hold anything you want.